hmbadhon/online_attendance/README.md

-# online_attendance
+# Flutter Online Attendance API

-A new Flutter application.
+A new Flutter application using API fetch and post data.
+Happy Coding!

 ## Getting Started